-Art that can be associated with the learning process is the application of the eco-print technique.
-It is a method of decorating fabric by using various plants to extract their natural colors (Fatmala & Hartati, 2020).
-It is considered applicable in learning because its process involves techniques, art, technology, and mathematics (Widiantoro, 2020).
-The product creation process in the PjBL model empowers students to integrate and reconstruct student knowledge, strengthen professional competence, increase motivation, and refine students' collaborative abilities (Guo et al., 2020).
+Art that can be associated with the learning process is the application of the ecoprint technique.
+It is a method of decorating fabric by using various plants to extract their natural colours (Fatmala & Hartati, 2020).
+It is considered applicable in learning due to its process involving techniques, art, technology, and mathematics (Widiantoro, 2020).
+The product creation process in the PjBL model empowers students to integrate and reconstruct student knowledge, strengthen professional competence, increase motivation and refine students' collaborative abilities (Guo et al., 2020).
 The integration of project-based learning with STEAM elements encourages students to explore innovative and imaginative ways to address challenges, present data, encourage innovation, and bridge multiple disciplines (Dyer, 2019).
-Project-based learning on STEAM-based students' worksheets with the ecoprint technique is a crucial subject that has received less attention and is still rarely used in biology learning, so this research will help broaden the perspective to apply it in current learning.
-Hence, it can be utilized as project-based learning with STEAM elements so that students can acquire all fields of knowledge.
-Therefore, there is a need to design guidelines that integrate STEAM into project-based learning as an advanced organizer to assist students in activities and structure observations in the learning environment that do not confuse students (Lee, 2014).
-This research aims to determine the effectiveness of implementing project-based learning using STEAM-based worksheets alongside the eco-print technique in enhancing students' scientific reasoning and creativity.
-The research tries to address the following research questions: Does the use of project-based learning on STEAM-based students' worksheets with eco-print technique affect student scientific reasoning and creativity?
+Project-based learning on STEAM-based student's worksheet with ecoprint technique is a crucial subject that has received less attentions and still rarely used in biology learning, so this research will help broaden the perspective to apply it in current learning.
+Hence, it can be utilised as project-based learning with STEAM elements so that students can acquire all fields of knowledge.
+Therefore, there is a need to design guidelines that integrate STEAM into project-based learning as an advanced organiser to assist students in activities and structure observations in the learning environment that do not confuse students (Lee, 2014).
+This research aims to determine the effectiveness of implementing project-based learning using STEAMbased worksheets alongside the ecoprint technique to enhance students' scientific reasoning and creativity.
+The research tries to address on research questions namely does the use project-based learning on STEAM-based student's worksheet with ecoprint technique have an effect on scientific reasoning and student creativity?